devnall/notes/BonMots.md

 * komorebi - the effect of sunlight streaming through the leaves of the trees and the interplay between the shadows, light, and leaves.
 Somewhat bastardized English translation of a Japanese word.
 * mythopoeia - a narrative genre in modern literature and film where a fictional or artificial mythology is created, e.g. Middle Earth (Tolkein coined the term); also, the making of a myth or myths (but a noun, e.g. "the Silmillarion abounds with mythopoeia")
 * syncretism - fusion or reconciliation (or the attempt at fusing/reconciling) of differing systems of belief, as in philosophy or religion
+* coolth - coolness; the opposite of warmth
+* cavil - to argue of find fault over trivial matters, to nitpick; synonym: quibble
+* barratry - the act or practice of bringing a groundless lawsuit(s); sale or purchase of positions in church or state; misconduct by a ship's captain or crew resulting in damage to the ship's owner
+* hemodynamics - the study of blood flow
+* capitonym - a word that has different meanings based on if it is capitalized.
+E.G. Jupiter has 79 known moons while Earth has one Moon.
+Or Polish and polish.
+* eigengrau - the dark grey color seen in the eyes in perfect darkness as a result of signals from the optic nerves (hex #16161d, supposedly)
+* rugate OR rugose OR rugous - having a rough, wrinkled surface
+* squamous - covered with or formed of scales; scaly
+* bahuvrihi - from Sanskrit, a type of compound word that denotes a referent by specifying a certain characteristic or quality the referent possesses, but not the thing itself.
+E.G. a sabertooth is neither a sabre nor a tooth, but a feline with sabre-like teeth.
+See also: "The peanut is neither a pea nor a nut.
+Discuss."
+* nurdle - to muse on a subject you know nothing about
+* gongermor - Tudor English-era term to describe someone who dug out and removed human shit from privies and cesspits.
+A.k.a. "nightmen" (as they were only allowed to do their unseemly work at night)
+* oleaginous - greasy or oily, either literally or figuratively for excessively complimentar as a way to curry favor, like slimeball political lackies
+* ellipsism - a sadness that you'll never be able to know how history will turn out
+* kuebiko - a state of exhaustion inspired by acts of senseless violence
+* exulansis - the tendency to give up trying to talk about an experience because people are unable to relate to it
+* occhiolism - the awareness of the smallness of your perspective
+* kenopsia - the eerie, forlorn atmosphere of a place that is usually bustling with people but is now abandoned and quiet
+* jouska - a hypothetical conversation that you compulsively play out in your head
+* chrysalism - the amniotic tranquility of being cozy indoors during a thunderstorm
+* vemödalen - the frustration of photographic something amazing when thousands of identical photos already exist
+* opia - the ambiguous intensity of looking someone in the eye, which can feel simultaneously invasive and vulnerable
+* monachopsis - the subtle but persistent feeling of being out of place
+* vellichor - the strange wistfulness of used bookstores
+* umarell - Italian term popular in Bologna referring specifically to men of retirement age who pass the time watching construction sites, especially roadworks - stereotypically with their hands clasped behind their back and offering unsolicited/unwanted advice.
+*

 ## Pangrams: